Run CMD, PowerShell or Regedit as SYSTEM in Windows 11

 Using Advanced Run

-2. Open the extracted folder and launch the file called “AdvancedRun.exe“.Extract Advanced Run
+2. Find and open “AdvancedRun.exe“.Extract Advanced Run

 • C:\Windows\System32\cmd.exe for Command Prompt